 All plugins have now been updated!

-Now that you know how to automatically update WordPress inside your dashboard, let’s show you how to safely uninstall plugins from your site.
+Now that you know how to automatically update inside your WP dashboard, it’s time to learn how to uninstall plugins safely from your blog or website.

-In this section, you will learn how to safely delete unused plugins from your WordPress site.
+In this section, we show you how to delete unused plugins from your WordPress site or blog.

 We strongly recommend creating a full back up of your site before installing, upgrading or deleting plugins, in case something goes wrong and you need to recover data or reinstall your site.

-To remove a plugin, go to your dashboard menu and select Plugins > Installed Plugins …
+To delete a plugin, go to your admin menu and select Plugins > Installed Plugins …

 Hint: Inactive plugins use a different colored background than active plugins and show an “Activate” link below the plugin name …